Taylor Swift. What did you do to me?

 Celebrating with the Quennevilles, meeting players that my dad idolized for years…VIP treatment at hotels and bars, free drinks flowing, invitations to rooftop parties…this was truly something out of my wildest dreams.

-My ex did not like hockey; he ascertained that low-scoring games were not exciting to watch.
-If you watch it, tell me if you agree, because everyone I’ve ever met says that the low scores of hockey make it the most exciting game.
-Really, I only like hockey.
+Really, out of all sports, I truly love hockey.
 Always have.
 Always will.
+It’s a respect thing.
 To me, there is nothing more exciting than watching talented (and sexy) men ice skate, sometimes backwards, at top speeds with expert stick handling skills, or to watch a goalie’s gymnastics to stop a 90mph puck.
 Hockey players fight.
 Play stops, but not for a half-hour.
 In football, there is nothing stopping a guy from running across the goal line.
 Pssshh.
 Try earning those seven points one at a time.

 So to date someone with the same love as me, who I could take to games and who could take ME to events like this, it was like, well, unreal.